redLinmumu/OTM/mb/README.md

 [Notice]:

-Some Multibench codes are not included in our rep, and they can be found in the Multibenc rep, and we just remove them for the uploading  size restrictions.
+Some Multibench codes are not included in our rep, and they can be found in the Multibench rep, and we just remove them for the uploading  size restrictions.